FerRojas117/bismuth/README.md

 # Bismuth project
-Bismuth project is the code name to a new system to improve the process and the management.
+Bismuth project is the code name to a new system to improve processes and the management.

 ## Database
 PostgreSQL is the DBMS used in bismuth project.